 referred to a specialist, does your primary vet follow up with the specialist

-and keep a record of what happened?
-If tests are administered, does the
+and keep a record of the results?
+If tests are administered, does the vet

-Look for a vet who will provide thorough advice and written materials to
+Look for a vet who will provide thorough advice and comprehensive materials

-help you avoid future office visits.
-For the health of your petand your
+to help you avoid future office visits.
+For the health of your petand

-walletyou need the vets advice on disease prevention, ways to spot pet
+your walletthe vet should offer advice on disease prevention, ways to

 To make a reliable judgment about a veterinary practice, you need to see

 more than the reception area.
-Find out if you can see treatment rooms as
+Ask to see treatment rooms as well as the

-well as the cages and runs where animals are temporarily held or boarded.
+cages and runs where animals are temporarily held or boarded.
+Many clinics

-Many clinics allow customers to tour the entire facility during regular
+allow customers to tour the entire facility during regular office hours.

-office hours.
-If a facility doesnt allow this, find out why.
+If a facility doesnt allow this, ask why.

-waiting room and treatment rooms contain no debris from previous customers;
+waiting room and treatment rooms contain no debris from previous patients;

 check that treatment tables are disinfected after each examination; note

-whether staff keep their clothes and hands clean; and, in general, be sure
+whether staff keep their clothes and hands clean; and, in general, make

 Since your pet may have to stay for several hours or overnight, make sure